MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 To use your credits with a provider, submit a job in a workspace that uses an Azure Quantum Credits plan for that provider.
 All jobs submitted from a workspace targeting a provider that uses an Azure Quantum Credits plan will be free.
 If a job happens to go over the current credit allocation, it will be rejected.

 > [!IMPORTANT]
-> There are no costs or charges to using your free credits.
-However, there may be some small storage costs, as the input and output of your credits jobs are stored in a storage account that you pay for.
+> There are no costs or charges to use your free credits.
+However, there may be some small storage costs, as the input and output of your jobs are stored in a storage account that you pay for.
 Job data is typically <1MB per job.
 > For more details, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

 ## How to view your credit balance